Student Awards

 What are the APA Division 45 Travel Awards?

-Scholarships up to $500 will be awarded to assist with registration and lodging fees.
+Scholarships will be awarded to assist with registration and lodging fees.
 These scholarships are intended to increase Division 45 student member participation.

 Division 45 Conference Travel Award Recipients: